robn/AnyEvent-Consul-Exec/README.md

 receiving output, before killing the command.
 This does the same thing as the `-wait` option to `consul exec`.

+The `node`, `service` and `tag` each take basic regexes that will be used to match nodes to run the command on.
+See the corresponding options to `consul exec` for more info.

 # CALLBACKS

 `AnyEvent::Consul::Exec` will arrange for various callbacks to be called as